William Nordhaus

-William Dawbney Nordhaus (born May 31, 1941) is an American economist, a Sterling Professor of Economics at Yale University, best known for his work in economic modeling and climate change, and one of the 2 recipients of the 2018 Nobel Memorial Prize in Economic Sciences.
+William Dawbney Nordhaus (born May 31, 1941) is an American economist.
+He was a Sterling Professor of Economics at Yale University, best known for his work in economic modeling and climate change, and a co-recipient of the 2018 Nobel Memorial Prize in Economic Sciences.
 Nordhaus received the prize "for integrating climate change into long-run macroeconomic analysis".

 Education and career

 Nordhaus was born in Albuquerque, New Mexico, the son of Virginia (Riggs) and Robert J. Nordhaus, who co-founded the Sandia Peak Tramway.
 Robert J. Nordhaus was from a German Jewish family – his father Max Nordhaus (1865–1936) had immigrated from Paderborn in 1883, and became a manager of The Charles Ilfeld Company branch in Albuquerque.

-Nordhaus graduated from Phillips Academy in Andover and subsequently received his BA and MA from Yale in 1963 and 1973, respectively, where he was a member of Skull and Bones.
+Nordhaus graduated from Phillips Academy in Andover and subsequently received his BA and MA from Yale in 1963 and 1972, respectively, where he was a member of Skull and Bones.
 He also holds a Certificate from the Institut d'Etudes Politiques (1962) and a PhD from MIT (1967).
-He was a Visiting Fellow of Clare Hall, Cambridge in 1970–1971.
+He was a visiting fellow of Clare Hall, Cambridge in 1970–1971.
 He has been a member of the faculty at Yale since 1967, in both the Economics department and the School of the Environment.
-Nordhaus also served as its Provost from 1986–1988 and its Vice President for Finance and Administration from 1992–1993.
+Nordhaus also served as its Provost from 1986 to 1988 and its vice president for finance and administration from 1992 to 1993.
 He has been on the Brookings Panel on Economic Activity since 1972.
-During the Carter administration, from 1977–1979, Nordhaus was a member of the Council of Economic Advisers.
+During the Carter administration, from 1977 to 1979, Nordhaus was a member of the Council of Economic Advisers.

 Nordhaus was elected to the American Philosophical Society in 2013.
-He served as the chairman of the board of directors of the Boston Federal Reserve Bank between 2014 and 2015.
+He served as the chairman of the board of directors of the Federal Reserve Bank of Boston between 2014 and 2015.

 Nordhaus lives in New Haven, Connecticut, with his wife, Barbara, a social worker recently retired from the Yale Child Study Center.